kradalby/kradalby.no/content/Webserver/nginx.md

 ## Running a Django app from a suburl
-If we want to run a django application from a suburl (kradalby.no/someapp) we need to make the app aware of that path when we send the url to it.
+If we want to run a Django application from a suburl (kradalby.no/someapp) we need to make the app aware of that path when we send the url to it.
 If we use a proxy to send request, add this line:

     :::
     proxy_set_header SCRIPT_NAME /myapp;

-## Websocket proxy
+## WebSocket proxy
 To proxy websockets through nginx we need to pass upgrade through the Connection proxy header like this:

     :::